Tojustn/OrderBook/README.md

 ## Design

-### Price levels — `std::list` + `std::unordered_map`
+### Price levels — intrusive linked list
-Each price level keeps orders in a `std::list` for stable FIFO ordering.
-An `unordered_map<OrderId, iterator>` maps each order ID to its list position, making cancellation O(1) without shifting the queue.
+Each price level maintains orders in an intrusive doubly-linked list — `next_`/`prev_` pointers live directly on `Order`, eliminating the allocator overhead of `std::list` nodes.
+An `unordered_map<OrderId, Order*>` maps each ID to its node for O(1) removal without traversal.

 ### Order book sides — `std::map<Price, PriceLevel>`
 Both bid and ask sides use a sorted `std::map`.
 Best bid (highest) and best ask (lowest) are a single iterator dereference.
 Sweep-matching walks the map in order with no extra sorting.

+### Memory pool — `OrderPool`
+`OrderPool` maintains a free list of recycled `Order` slots chained through their intrinsic `next_` pointer.
+Filled and cancelled orders are returned to the pool rather than deallocated; new orders are placement-newed into a recycled slot.
+This eliminates per-order heap allocation in steady state.

 ### O(1) cancel
-A top-level `unordered_map<OrderId, OrderLocation>` records which price and side each resting order lives at.
-Cancel looks up the location, jumps directly to the right `PriceLevel`, and removes the order — no scanning.
+A top-level `unordered_map<OrderId, Order*>` maps each live order ID directly to its `Order*`.
+Cancel dereferences the pointer to get price and side, jumps to the right `PriceLevel`, unlinks the node, and returns the slot to the pool — no scanning, no extra metadata struct.

 ### Matching
 When an order arrives, `matchOrder` runs before insertion: